dryals/queen-quality/README.md

     - Processed data are output to the `data` directory.
 - The R markdown file `2_analysis.Rmd` runs analyses and generates figures, with `2_analysis.html` displaying all outputs.
     - Publication figures are output to the `fig` directory.
-- Cleaned phenotypic data are temporarily available as `cleaned_pheno.csv` until permanant archiving upon publication.
+- Cleaned phenotypic data are temporarily available as `cleaned_pheno.csv` until permanent archiving upon publication.